adrien2-public/VideoStreamingApp/README.md

 $ ./linuxExecute.sh
 ```

-4 B) If using windows, use the below commands to perform the creation of consumers, services and credentials in our Kong API gateway.
+5) If using windows, use the below commands to perform the creation of consumers, services and credentials in our Kong API gateway.
 It might
 be preferable for some to simply copy paste contents from the file to the command line

 ```
 $ windowsExecute.bat
 ```

-5) Open up browser window at http://lolcalhost:8081
+6) Open up browser window at http://lolcalhost:8081

-6) Use credentials of John Smith for login , credentials are found in the kong credentials file
+7) Use credentials of John Smith for login , credentials are found in the kong credentials file